rhymeyang/Se/docs/308/Week04.md

 ### Key Elements of COSO:

-1. Internal Control: Ensures that IT systems are governed by robust internal controls that mitigate risks and ensure compliance with regulatory requirements.
+1. **Internal Control**: Ensures that IT systems are governed by robust internal controls that mitigate risks and ensure compliance with regulatory requirements.
-2. Risk Management: Focuses on identifying, assessing, and managing risks that could affect IT systems.
+2. **Risk Management**: Focuses on identifying, assessing, and managing risks that could affect IT systems.
-3. Compliance: Ensures that IT processes comply with internal policies, laws, and regulations.
+3. **Compliance**: Ensures that IT processes comply with internal policies, laws, and regulations.

 ## Digital Transformation and IT Governance